Updated-NoCheatPlus/Docs/Settings/Checks/[Blockplace]-Direction.md

 Permission (bypass): `nocheatplus.checks.blockplace.direction`
 Exemption: `BLOCKPLACE_DIRECTION`

-Forces players to look at the position they want to place their block on.
+The BlockPlace.Direction check forces players to look at the position they want to place their block on.

 **Related**
 * [Active](https://github.com/Updated-NoCheatPlus/Docs/blob/master/Settings/General.md#active)